1kemuefuna/react-fetch-magic/README.md

 makeRequest({ url: '/posts', headers: { 'Content-Type': 'application/json' } });
 ```

 That's it!
-You can now easily make HTTP requests and manage the request state using React Fetch Magic in your React applications.
+You can now easily make HTTP requests and manage the request state using React Fetch Magik in your React applications.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/1kemuefuna/react-fetch-magic/blob/main/LICENSE "LICENSE") file for details.
+See the [LICENSE](https://github.com/1kemuefuna/react-fetch-magik/blob/main/LICENSE "LICENSE") file for details.